jhtkoo0426/jhtkoo0426/README.md

 # Hi there 👋, I'm Justin!!
-I'm currently studying towards a Bachelors in Computer Science at University College London.
+I'm currently studying towards a Bachelors degree in Computer Science at University College London.

 At the moment, I'm focused on discovering the depths of machine learning (and learning to trade on the side for a few quick bucks 😎).
 I hope to someday be able to develop a sit-back-and-relax trading bot that can perform well even when the market takes a dive!